The Volunteer Experience

 The Experiential Learning Cycle: Orientation/Training, Experience & Reflection

-The Community Service Program welcomes all new volunteers to our ongoing volunteer projects with project-specific orientation sessions at the beginning of each term.
+The Community Engagement Program welcomes all new volunteers to our ongoing volunteer projects with project-specific orientation sessions at the beginning of each term.
 All new volunteers are required to attend.
 In many cases, students participate in on-site orientation sessions run by the volunteer supervisor at their site.
-Student Program Coordinators lead many of our programs and serve as an additional guide and resource for new volunteers.
+Student Coordinators lead many of our programs and serve as an additional guide and resource for new volunteers.

 The volunteer experience varies drastically from student to student based simply on the variety of programs that they can choose to participate in.
 Though the day-to-day experiences of a student who is tutoring at an after-school program will differ from those of a student who is paired with an elderly person for weekly visits, our program strives to maintain a consistently high standard across all of our programs.

 As with any endeavor, consistent and steady work provides the best learning opportunities for the participant, the most productive worker for the community partner, and the optimal environment to foster the development of meaningful relationships.
-These are the goals of Phillips Academy's Community Service Program, and we expect our volunteers to commit to them.
+These are the goals of Phillips Academy's Community Engagement Program, and we expect our volunteers to commit to them.

 Through our faculty and student leaders, we are able to engage volunteers in reflective interaction surrounding their experiences as a volunteer.
-This component of the Community Service Program provides a forum for participants to share questions, challenges, and successes experienced while working in the community.
+This component of the Community Engagement Program provides a forum for participants to share questions, challenges, and successes experienced while working in the community.
 It is an essential element of the service-learning experience.
 Through discussion and written reflection, students are afforded the opportunities to gain personal insight as well as a better understanding of the context in which their community work takes place.

 Supervision and Evaluation